ChatGPT uses web search in 80%+ of the prompts

 What is the best laundry detergent for hard water?Is getting TSA PreCheck worth it?Is cream of wheat keto friendly?¿El seguro de auto cubre pérdida total?(Does car insurance cover total loss?)Best AI platforms for visibilityMost popular answer engine optimization toolsWhich twitter cleanup tool supports GDPR requests?For GDPR compliance, I need to purge DMs and unfollow everyone older than 30 days

-Key finding: ChatGPT used grounding via web search in 80.5% of all responses across 52 countries and 100 diverse prompts when operating in its natural, unrestricted state.
+ChatGPT used grounding via web search in 80.5% of all responses across 52 countries and 100 prompts when operating in an unrestricted state.

 Overall statistics: